laj07/econ-ml-portfolio/econ-ml-portfolio/experiments/economic-complexity/README.md

 ## Problem statement

 The **product space** (Hidalgo & Hausmann 2009) models world trade as a bipartite graph: countries are nodes, products are nodes, and an edge exists when a country exports a product with Revealed Comparative Advantage (RCA) > 1.
-Countries that are close together in this space — sharing many competitive products — can more easily diversify into each other's exports.
+Countries that are close together in this space, sharing many competitive products, can more easily diversify into each other's exports.

 The **Economic Complexity Index (ECI)** summarises a country's position in this network.
 It is used by the World Bank, IMF, and national development banks as a forward-looking proxy for growth potential — countries with high ECI tend to grow faster than their income level would predict.

 This experiment trains a **GraphSAGE** model on the OEC product-space graph to:
-1. **Regress ECI** — predict a country's ECI score from its neighbourhood in the trade graph
+1. **Regress ECI**: predict a country's ECI score from its neighbourhood in the trade graph
-2. **Link prediction** — predict which new products a country will start exporting competitively over the next 5 years
+2. **Link prediction**: predict which new products a country will start exporting competitively over the next 5 years

 ## Data